List of domino games: 42

 42, also known as Texas 42, is a trick-taking game played with a standard set of double-six dominoes.
 The rules are similar to the card game of Spades.
 Originally invented in Texas, it is often referred to as the "national game of Texas".

 Bingo

-This trick-taking game for two players is similar to Sixty-Six and Bezique.
-Each player draws 7 tiles from a double-six set.
-Then a tile is turned up from the stock, and the higher of its two values determines the trump suit.
-For this rule and in general, the value of a blank is considered to be 7, not 0.
+This trick-taking game for two players using a double-six set is similar to Sixty-Six and Bezique.
+To begin, each player draws 7 tiles from a shuffled boneyard or stock and then a tile is turned face up, the higher of its two values determines the trump suit.
+The value of a blank-side is 7, not 0.
+So, the ranking for the 'six suit' is 6-6, 6-0, 6-5, 6-4, 6-3, 6-2, 6-1; if the four suit were trump the 6-4 would be in the trump suit (four) only.

 The winner of a trick is determined as follows.
 Double-zero (the bingo) beats everything else, the double of trumps beats all other trumps, and trumps beat all non-trumps except the bingo.
-If both tiles are non-trumps one simply compares their total pip counts.
+If both tiles are non-trumps, and of the same 'suit'(one end of each tile the same) one simply compares their total pip counts; if of differing 'suits' lead beats.

 In the first phase of the game each trick is followed by both players drawing a tile from the stock.